What I thought I knew:

 This semester I learned that I took too many things for granted an I tried too hard to put other people before my self.
 I tried working as many hours as I could, burning myself out in the process and making my journey to the end of the semester harder to get to.

-I was so obsessed with not being “that guy” (ya know, the bum that just goes to class and doesn’t have a job.) that I put most of my energy into work that it ultimately lead to me failing and dropping a class.
+I was so obsessed with not being “that guy” (ya know, the bum that just goes to class and doesn’t have a job.) that I put most of my energy into work that it ultimately lead to me dropping a class.
 Not just any class, the main math class that I need to graduate.
 Another thing is that I was doing it online which meant EXTRA time to really focus on homework and learning.
 I didn’t do that.
 Instead, I put others before myself and just thought that I would do it later but later would never come.

 DON’T BE “THAT GUY” BE “YOUR OWN GUY” HE’S MUCH COOLER